 Source: Applied Survey Research.
 (2015-2017).
 San Francisco Homeless Count.
-Watsonville, CA.
+Watsonville, CA. Note: Percentages may not add up to 100 due to rounding.

 Sixty-four percent (64%) of veterans were living in San Francisco at the time they most recently became homeless, slightly lower than the non-veteran population (69%).
 Twenty-two percent (22%) were living in another county in California when they became homeless, and 14% reported they were living in another state.
 Of those who did not live in San Francisco at the time they became homeless, 24% reported coming to San Francisco to access VA services or a clinic.